erinosb/SPN4_maternal_mRNA/03_GO_Ontology_Fig_S1/02_scripts/250714_GOontolog_SPN4_mRNAs.md

 LIN-41, and OMA-1 associated mRNA categories.
 What GO ontology categories are over-represented in these?

 Note - what is the best background data?
-I tried a few different “universe” or background datasets.
-I tried all present genes and compared that to all Worm Base genes (default for Cluster Profiler).
-In the end, we chose the Worm Base geneset as a “universe” as this best addressed the question of what gene categories are enriched in the SPN-4, OMA-1, and LIN-41 associated mRNAs compared to all annotated genes.
-Using the set of present genes as “universe” did exclude some shared categories and better highlighted what differentiated SPN-4 associated genes from OMA-1 or LIN-41 genes.
-Ultimately, we decided this wasn’t what we wanted to focus on.
+I tried two different “universe” or background datasets.
+1) all present genes or 2) all Worm Base genes (default for Cluster Profiler).
+In the end, we chose the Worm Base geneset as a “universe” as this best addressed the question: what gene categories are enriched in the SPN-4, OMA-1, and LIN-41 associated mRNAs?

 ## Load modules